 3. Philippine Overseas Employment Administration

-As cited earlier, the Philippine Overseas Employment Administration is the main agency of the Philippine government that is responsible for the deployment of Filipinos abroad.
+As cited earlier, the Philippine Overseas Employment Administration (POEA) is the main agency of the Philippine government that is responsible for the deployment of Filipinos abroad.
 Among other functions, it grants licenses to recruitment agencies.
 Whether you are looking for a job online or through a friend/family member, make sure that the company or agency involved is recognized by the POEA.
 (Note: The POEA is now replaced by the Department of Migrant Workers Office or DMW)

 List of Philippine Government Agencies to Get a Job Abroad